Demand and Speed - Customer Service Perceptions

 Growing Demand and Delivery Speed Expectations

-This could be purely circumstantial too, as your business may have just run out of stock for a certain item with it due to be replenished the next day.
-For this reason, having a website which displays what date products are likely to be available again when they’re out of stock is incredibly useful.
+This could be purely circumstantial too, as your business may have just run out of stock for a certain item with it due to being replenished the next day.
+For this reason, having a website that links to your inventory management system to displays what date products are likely to be available again when they’re out of stock is incredibly useful.

 Speed of deliveries is also important for shaping customer service perception, as more and more options are now available at online checkouts.
-From same day to time specific deliveries, consumers expect and demand a lot of delivery choice.
+From same-day, tracked parcel deliveries and time-specific deliveries, consumers expect and demand a lot of delivery choices.
 Slow delivery accounts for around 16% of shopping carts being abandoned, which not only results in lost sales but also a worse customer perception.

 Building a Supply Chain

-Fulfilment services from Whistl can provide strong support for companies who require flexible solutions, from storage to despatch, returns and more.
-This can help your business meet the speed and demand required to keep consumers happy and customer perception levels high, while working towards an efficient supply chain.
+Fulfilment services from Whistl can provide strong support for companies who require flexible solutions, from inventory management and product storage to despatch, returns, and more.
+This can help your business meet the speed and demand required to keep consumers happy and customer perception levels high while working towards an efficient supply chain.

 Share this article